 If you think you’ve heard everything about acne skin care, think again.
 New scientific facts are being uncovered and new treatments are being developed all the time.
 Here are some recent highlights.

 Juvederm is a filler used to erase ice pick scars and other indented areas of skin where pimples have left permanent disfigurement of the skin.
-Injected into the skin in the doctor’s office, Juvederm is primarily hyalouronic acid, a naturally occurring compound that absorbs water and expands the contour of the skin.
+Injected into the skin in the doctor’s office2, Juvederm is primarily hyalouronic acid, a naturally occurring compound that absorbs water and expands the contour of the skin.
 The hyalouronic acid used in Juvederm is collected from human cadavers.
 The product also contains albumin collected from human blood.

-There are increasing numbers of reports of autoimmune reactions after people receive Juvederm for acne scars or wrinkles.
+There are increasing numbers of reports of autoimmune reactions3 after people receive Juvederm for acne scars or wrinkles.
 Some people develop sinusitis, and others develop joint pain.
 Doctors do not believe that Juvederm causes the autoimmune disease itself, but it may trigger flareups of previously undiagnosed autoimmune disease (thus making the symptoms a “preexisting condition” for which insurance will not always pay).